Unidata/netcdf-fortran/docs/netcdf-f77.md

 :   Can’t find this variable.

  `NF_ELATEDEF`
-:   This variable has already been the subject of a NF\_ENDDEF call.
+:   This variable has already been thebject of a NF\_ENDDEF call.
 In
     netCDF-4 files NF\_ENDDEF will be called automatically for any data read or write.
 Once enddef has been called, it is impossible to set the chunking for a variable.